What Is Porn?

 - rape or other non-consensual penetrative sexual activity

 - Sexual activity involving (directly or indirectly) a human corpse

 - An act which involves sexual activity between a person and an animal (or the carcase of an animal)

 It is illegal to possess indecent images of children.
-This can also include sexting.
+This can also include sending indecent images.